-In addition to reaching 3,135 K-8 students in 2015-2016 through after-school programming, Chess for Success presented tournaments that enabled approximately 1,900 K-12 students to participate in competitions.
-Following is a list of the tournaments hosted throughout the year and information for finalists.
+In addition to reaching 3,525 K-12 students in 2016-2017 through after-school programming, Chess for Success presented tournaments that enabled approximately 1,600 K-12 students to participate in competitions.

 Jan.-Feb.: Regional Tournaments are held at 24 sites throughout Oregon, ensuring that all K-12 students, regardless of whether there is a Chess for Success Club at their school or they are home-schooled, have an opportunity to participate and qualify for the state tournament.
 An entry fee is applicable for students who are not part of Chess for Success clubs.